BI in insurance

 Data consolidation

-When all available business information is pooled into a centralized depository and structured in accordance with the best data governance rules, insurance organizations obtain a single source of truth accessible to employees across departments, which promotes the free exchange of information, prevents data silos, and ensures enterprise-wide collaboration.
+When all available business information is pooled into a centralized repository and structured in accordance with best data governance practices, insurance organizations obtain a single source of truth accessible to employees across departments, which promotes the free exchange of information, prevents data silos, and ensures enterprise-wide collaboration.

 Operational efficiency

 With complete database visibility, all workforce members are on the same page, enabling the company’s pipeline processes to run faster.
-Moreover, BI solutions can be filled with performance measurement functionalities, allowing managers to track employee productivity, determine departments that lag behind, and take remedial measures.
+Moreover, BI solutions can include performance measurement capabilities, allowing managers to track employee productivity, identify lagging departments, and take remedial measures.

 Improved decision-making

-Advanced analytics provided by business intelligence software is utilized as a collection of valuable insights into multiple processes, giving decision-makers a safe ground while opting for certain tactical steps or conducting strategic planning.
+Advanced analytics provided by business intelligence software yields valuable insights across multiple processes, giving decision-makers a solid foundation for taking specific tactical steps or conducting strategic planning.

 Enhanced customer experience

-BI solutions help insurers obtain a 360-degree view of each client and perform granular customer segmentation according to people’s demographics, location, preferences, income levels, etc. With such data at their fingertips, sales departments can personalize offers and services, launch targeted marketing campaigns, and unlock the hidden potential of cross-selling and upselling initiatives.
-As a result, agencies maintain a high level of retention among existing customers and attract new ones, increasing brand recognition and loyalty.
+BI solutions help insurers obtain a 360-degree view of each client and perform granular customer segmentation based on demographics, location, preferences, income levels, etc. With such data at their fingertips, sales departments can personalize offers and services, launch targeted marketing campaigns, and unlock the hidden potential of cross-selling and upselling initiatives.
+As a result, agencies maintain high customer retention and attract new customers, increasing brand recognition and loyalty.

 Sharper competitive edge

-Insurance companies can not only monitor their own KPIs but also get a glimpse of third-party data related to particular operations of their rivals in the niche.
-By comparing them with internal performance indices, they can understand their current position, pinpoint problem areas, and take thought for their improvement (for instance, adopt advanced technologies, integrate a new software product, fine-tune pricing policy, switch over to new marketing channels, target emerging demographic strata, etc.).
+Insurance companies can not only monitor their own KPIs but also gain a glimpse of third-party data on rivals’ specific operations in the niche.
+By comparing them with internal performance indices, they can understand their current position, pinpoint problem areas, and plan for their improvement (for instance, adopt advanced technologies, integrate a new software product, fine-tune pricing policy, switch to new marketing channels, target emerging demographic segments, etc.).

 Profitability source awareness

-The specialized features of a well-crafted BI solution provide complete transparency of sales channels that an insurance company leverages to create an omnichannel customer experience.
-The revealed profit indices allow marketing experts to identify the ones that generate the most income and direct more investments in the development of these channels.
-Moreover, they may decide to abandon the least effective sales instruments or, on the contrary, double their efforts to improve their performance.
+The specialized features of a well-crafted BI solution provide complete transparency into sales channels, enabling an insurance company to create an omnichannel customer experience.
+The revealed profit indices allow marketing experts to identify the channels that generate the most income and to allocate more investment to their development.
+Moreover, they may decide to abandon the least effective sales instruments or, conversely, double their efforts to improve performance.

 Given such weighty perks, it is no wonder that business intelligence solutions find multiple use cases in the insurance industry.